TheInkedEngineer/theinkedengineer.com/articles/deploy-a-website-using-git.md

 Now, the full path to where you will put your source code is */var/www/website\_\folder/* This path will come in handy when setting up the *Git* repository.

-## 4. Initialise a Git repository on your server
+## 4. Initialize a Git repository on your server

 ```no-highlight
 #1